rittermod/FS25_AdjustAnimalFood/README.md

 - **Custom Crop Assignments**: Add or remove crops from any food group (e.g., add oat to chicken feed, allow cows to eat alfalfa silage)
 - **Mixed Feed Customization**: Adjust ingredient proportions and crop types for mixed feeds like pig food
 - **Recipe Control**: Customize recipes with precise min/max percentage ranges for each ingredient
+- **Consumption Speed Control**: Adjust how fast animals consume food with a configurable multiplier (0.01x to 100x)
 - **Automatic Normalization**: Remaining ingredients automatically adjust when you disable or modify items
 - **Schema-Validated Configuration**: Uses the game's built-in AnimalFoodSystem schema for robust, error-checked XML handling
 - **Intelligent Merging**: Your XML overrides customizations while automatically adding new content from mods or game updates